Food and Nutrition

 Stir in the cream, then cook, stirring until the sauce just comes to the boil.
 Stir in the chicken, peas and parsley, then remove from the heat and stir in the lemon juice and season to taste.
 Spoon into a one and a half litre dish and top with mash.
 Bake in the oven for about 20 minutes and then finish off for a few minutes under the grill until golden brown.
 It’s a good idea to place the dish on a baking sheet to catch any drips.

 A classic recipe and the current favourite as eaten by Fennies children.
 This recipe is really easy to make and little hands love helping to mix the ingredients and sprinkling the grated cheese on top.

-*A top tip for from Lisa, our wonderful chef at Epsom, is to replace the lasagna sheets with Penne pasta for under two’s.
+*A top tip for from one of our wonderful chefs is to replace the lasagna sheets with Penne pasta for under two’s.
 It is much easier for them to eat independently when they are learning to use forks and spoons.

 - 1 ONION CHOPPED